 The Jab and the Exit

-Garcia often counts on his quickness to erase the danger.
+Garcia often counts on his quickness to neutralize the threat.
 “Most of the time he’ll flick the jab out there, and then he looks to get out of range quickly,” Bradley said.
 “That’s usually his M.O.”
 The reset happens fast, but it happens the same way almost every time.

-That sequence plays directly into Barrios’ right hand, which is his most dependable punch.
+That plays directly into Barrios’ right hand, which is his most dependable punch.

 Bradley identified it early as the shot that could change the fight.
 “The punch for Barrios is the right hand,” he said, noting that Garcia’s tendency to pull straight back creates a clean window for it to land.